lambdaclass/cairo_native/docs/debugging.md

     ```bash
     ./scripts/diff-trace.sh 1
     ```
-- `diff-trace-flow`: Like `diff-trace`, but only diffs the statement indexes.
+- `diff-trace-flow`: Like `diff-trace`, but only diffs (with `delta`) the statement indexes.
 It can be used to visualize the control flow difference.
     ```bash
     ./scripts/diff-trace-flow.sh 1
     ```